IEOR140-T5/Project3/README.md

 Milestone1.java has the main method for testing and executing our code.
 It constructs the differential pilot and scanner instances to their respective motor and sensor ports on the NXT.
 Then the racer calls the toLight() method as it is described above.

+The Racer itself encapsulates a DifferentialPilot object and a Scanner object, so that it can both trace the distance, while search for the lights at the same time

+Finally, we package our code to divide up the functionality.
+The experimental code used to collect the data is separated into one package, while all the robot's essentials are in another.
+The test code for each Milestone is in their own corresponding package.

 ### Graph Output of ScanRecorder.java, and How We Use this Data
 Based on the graph we are able to determine the light intensity coresponding to each angle